Bauer Hockey

-Bauer Hockey LLC (renamed Nike Bauer from 2005 to 2008) is a manufacturer of ice hockey equipment, fitness and recreational skates and apparel.
+Bauer Hockey LLC is a North American manufacturer of ice hockey equipment, fitness and recreational skates and apparel.
 Bauer produces helmets, gloves, sticks, skates, shin guards, pants, shoulder pads, elbow pads, hockey jocks and compression underwear, as well as goalie equipment.
 Some of its equipment, such as its ice hockey skates, are also approved for use in the sport of ringette.

 Bauer developed and manufactured primarily ice hockey skates until 1990, when it acquired the hockey assets of Cooper Canada Ltd. In 2014, Bauer expanded into baseball and softball by purchasing Easton Diamond from Riddell (BRG Sports).
 Bauer operates as a unit of Peak Achievement Athletics Inc. in New Hampshire.

 History

-In 1927, the Bauer family, owners of Western Shoe Company, established the Bauer Skate company as it is known today in Kitchener, Ontario.
+Bauer family years, 1934–1965

+The origins of the Bauer brand of hockey equipment trace to 14 September 1906, when the Western Shoe Company Limited was formed in Kitchener, Ontario.
+At an unknown date, Roy Charles Bauer (1895–1989) became president of the company.
+On 5 May 1934, Bauer formed a new company, the Canada Skate Manufacturing Company Limited, to produce ice skates.
+B1934, skate manufacturing was online at the Western Shoe factory at 236 Victoria Street North.
+According to Roy Bauer, the inspiration for a combined shoe-skate operation came from his wife.
+He said, "she went shopping for skates and boots for our son Gerald and came home complaining about the inconvenience she had suffered by having to trot all over town."
+Bauer products were distributed in Canada by the Bauer Shoe Company, and in the United States by Bauer Canadian Skate Inc.

 Bauer was the first hockey company to begin producing hockey skates in which the blade was permanently secured to the boot.
 The boot and blade were made by Bauer.
 In years following, Bauer Skate's top line was originally marketed under the trade name "Bauer Supreme".
 The company was further popularized by the prominence of Bobby Bauer, a family member through marriage, as a Bauer married a Bauer, and Hockey Hall of Fame member who starred for the Boston Bruins in the 30s and 40s.

 In the 1960s & 70's, the company paid superstar Bobby Hull to endorse their skates.
 As well superstars Bobby Clarke and Bernie Parent of the Flyers, Guy Lafleur of the Canadiens and Walter Tkaczuk and Brad Park of the Rangers were signed to endorsement contracts by Pro Department Manager Bill Vanderburg.
 These moves, and the introduction soon after of the TUUK chassis, ushered in a new era for the company.